 The cost of the Uber booking fee varies by city.
 It tends to range between $1.85 and $2.45.
 This fee increased last year, which means that riders are paying more for their trip, but the driver isn’t seeing more money.
 This, of course, also means that the effective percentage of the total trip that Uber takes (versus what the driver earns) has risen.

-So, if a rider takes a quick ride with Uber in San Antonio, amounting to a $12 total, $2.45 of that will go directly to Uber for the booking fee.
+So, if a rider takes a quick ride with Uber in San Antonio, amounting to $12 total, $2.45 of that will go directly to Uber for the booking fee.
 Of the remaining $9.55 fare, Uber will also take another $2.39 in commission, for a company cut of $4.84.
-This is a total percentage of 40.33–far higher than the “25%” that they advertise to drivers.
+This is a total percentage of 40.33--far higher than the 25% that they advertise to drivers.

 What if a rider takes a longer ride in a different city (maybe Alexandria, VA, where the booking fee is $1.85)?
 Let’s say that their total ride cost is $32, of which $30.15 is fare.
 This means that Uber will take $9.39 in the end ($1.85 booking fee plus $7.54 commission), which makes up a 29.3% total cut.

 While this is lower than the first scenario, it’s still notably higher than the 25% that many drivers expect to lose.
 Booking fees are a point of contention for drivers on both platforms.
-As they raise the price for riders but not raising earnings.
+As they raise the price for riders but do not raise earnings.

 What Real Drivers Are Actually Making